solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Use a fully qualified domain name instead of an IP address in connection strings.

+    This is especially important with MySQL Single Server instances, which use gateways to route incoming requests to database servers.
+    It is possible to use the gateway public IP address in your applications.

+    > ![Warning] **Warning:** However, as Microsoft plans to [retire
+    > older gateways], you are responsible for updating the gateway IP
+    > address in your applications.
+It is less error-prone to work with
+    > the FQDN.

+-   Use [Azure Network Watcher] to debug traffic flows in virtual networks.
+Note that it does not support PaaS services, but it is still a useful tool for IaaS configurations

+    -   Network Watcher works well with other networking utilities, like the Unix `traceroute` tool

 ### Resource issues

 -   If the application experiences transient connectivity issues,